AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 ## Third Party Components

-We usually prefer for good reasons to code directly on top of the ESP-MDF/IDF SDKs.
+We usually prefer to code directly on top of the ESP-MDF/IDF SDKs and we do so for good reasons.
 However, we must admit that within the Arduino environment a functional prototype can be obtained with far less effort.
 One aspect here is that the ESP32 SoC is considered sufficiently powerful to trade in some resources in favour for a modern C++ coding style (think of string manipulation and/or JSON parsing).
 But the major share of the experienced convenience is owed to the readily available libraries with their intuitive high-level APIs.
 Specifically

 - [ESP32Core](https://github.com/espressif/arduino-esp32) 1.0.6 (lots of contributors, Espressif)
 - [WiFiWebServer](https://github.com/khoih-prog/WiFiWebServer) 1.1.1 (Khoi Hoang)